 Garden, Riehen, Basel, CH, 2018; 2,200 m²; Study; Landscape: Atelier Amont; Client: Private

-The possibility of a new garden was studied for an existing villa from the 1930s.
+A transformation of a garden around an existing villa from the 1930s.
 The proposal contains two disparate realms, but developed with regard to each other, forming a meaningful unity.
 An upper portion is light-filled and enjoyed from a pavilion at the top of a slope, where the clients spend time dining with family or guests while looking down on shrubs pruned in cloud-like formations rising as the topography descends.
 The lower portion is at the bottom of the same slope, under the respective shrubs which gradually become higher at the back of the plot – creating a hidden, dark, shady world for walking alone or seeking introspection seated next to a quiet pool of water.
 One unique garden, like a body, offers the potential to satisfy desires for both convivial enjoyment and solitude.

 Plants clean the air, provide shade, create food, and as well often simply provide, by chance, a place to lean against.
 Watching their foliage sway in the wind can induce a deep state of calm meditation.
 In a garden, plants more or less accommodate our wishes by growing where we ask them to, as long as we respect their basic needs – collaborating with us in creating the defined space we dream of.